rshetty2/jpmorgan-challenge/README.md

   * The two code challenges are segregated in different top level packages under main/java folder.
   * Unit tests for two challenges are also maintained in test/java folder in different classes.

+## Assumptions
+1. Maximum Occurrence code challenge

+2. Decimal to Binary code challenge
+   * Only 0 or Positive decimal input is allowed.
+If a negative number is supplied, program will return a negative position indicating invalid number.

 ## Notes
 1. Maximum Occurrence code
    * A wrapper class WordRecord is created only when a word has the search letter in it.
 This would prevent n number of Wapper objects being created.
 Worst case space complexity would